🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • If your boat's already in the water, crank it to see if it's running properly before launching.

 Word of warning: Don't be stubborn.
-If you're not sure how to check your electrical system, or the engine, hire an experienced boat mechanic to do it for you.
+If you're unsure of how to check your electrical system, or the engine, hire an experienced boat mechanic to do it for you.
 You can watch and learn for next time.
 Even if he charges a small fee, that's better than huge repair bills.

-Learn how now, so you can repeat it later.
+Learn how now so you can repeat it later.
 Neglecting to secure boat and/or trailer parts can cause damage and cost money.
-You can avoid all those headaches if you take time to check them all.
+If you take the time to check them all, you can avoid all those headaches.

 Here's a list to start with: